chharvey/counterpoint/docs/spec/language-lexicon.md

 and may contain any number of characters from the Unicode character set.

 #### Static Semantics: TokenWorth (Identifiers)
-The Token Worth of an Identifier token is the unique [real number] (link pending) ID that distinguishes the identifier from other identifiers within a given program.
+The Token Worth of an Identifier token is the unique [real number](./data-types.md#realnumber) ID that distinguishes the identifier from other identifiers within a given program.
 Token Worth quantities for identifiers are integers strictly greater than *255*.